whylabs/whylogs-container/README.md

 Image on [Docker Hub](https://hub.docker.com/repository/docker/whylabs/whylogs)

+## Before Pushing

+You can test the Github CI by running `./build-scripts/act.sh` after you install [act](https://github.com/nektos/act).
+This will set up the artifact server that you need locally along side the act run, since the build depends on having one present.

+### act Setup

+- Create `~/.act-events.json` with this content: `{"act": true}` to enable skipping certain steps locally.

 ## Building Docker image

-* To build the docker image (locally):
+- To build the docker image (locally):

 ```
-gw installDist && docker build . -t whycontainer
+make build-docker
 ```

 ## Running the Docker image

-* You should prepare a `local.env` file in your workspace with the following content.
+- You should prepare a `local.env` file in your workspace with the following content.
 Make sure you configure the heap to the appropriate size of your container.
-The heap size also determines how many concurrent dataset profiles you can track at the same time (i.e. number of tag key-value combination)
+The heap size also determines how many concurrent dataset profiles you can track at the same time (i.e. number of tag key-value combination).
+You can omit it for quick tests is the JVM defaults are fine of course.

 ```
 WHYLOGS_PERIOD=HOURS (default is HOURS if unspecified.
 Supported values: MINUTES, HOURS, DAYS)